seaosinc/storybook-mcp/README.md

 ### Environment Variables

 - `STORYBOOK_URL` (required): The URL to your Storybook's index.json file
+- `CUSTOM_TOOLS` (optional): JSON array of custom tool definitions for extracting specific information from your Storybook

 ## Usage

-The server provides two main tools:
+The server provides built-in tools and supports custom tools:

+### Built-in Tools

-### 1. getComponentList
+#### 1. getComponentList

 Retrieves a list of all available components from the configured Storybook.